devashishroychowdhury/html5-boilerplate/README.md

 ## Quick Start

 Choose one of the following options:
+* Make sure to install nodejs in your pc before getting started, by visiting this link https://nodejs.org/en/download you can download and run scripts on your terminal given below.
 * Using the [create-html5-boilerplate](https://github.com/h5bp/create-html5-boilerplate)
   script, instantly fetch the latest npm published package (or any version available on npm) with `npx`, `npm init` or `yarn create` without having to